Texas Child Car Seat Laws

 - Loss of enjoyment of life

-Would you like to have an attorney from the Stephens Law Firm, PLLC, analyze your child’s case and let you know how much it may be worth?
-Then please do not hesitate to pick up the phone and set up a free consultation at our Fort Worth law offices.
+Would you like to have attorney Jason Stephens from the Stephens Law Firm, PLLC, analyze your child’s case and let you know how much it may be worth?
+Then please do not hesitate to pick up the phone and set up a free consultation at the Fort Worth law office.

 Was Your Child Injured Because of the Child Car Seat?
-Contact Our Law Firm Today
+Contact Stephens Law Firm Today

-At the Stephens Law Firm, PLLC, we have been providing the people of Texas with the legal advice and guidance they need for many years.
-If you need help seeking compensation after your child was hurt because of the child car seat, all you need to do is give us a call or contact us online.
-We are ready to assist you 24/7, so give us a call today.
+At the Stephens Law Firm, PLLC, Jason has been providing the people of Texas with the legal advice and guidance they need for many years.
+If you need help seeking compensation after your child was hurt because of the child car seat, all you need to do is give us a call or contact him online.
+He is ready to assist you 24/7, so give him a call today.